-Barristers are now free, if they choose to do so, to offer their services through a range of different business structures, including structures jointly managed and owned by other types of lawyers, such as solicitors, and non-lawyers.
+Barristers are now free, if they choose to do so, to offer their services through a range of different business structures, including for the first time BSB authorised entity structures which may be jointly managed and owned by other types of lawyers, such as solicitors, and non-lawyers.
 The consumer can now choose different means of access to the services of the Bar.
 However, the public needs to be sure that the standards that apply will be no less rigorous and that access to justice will be safeguarded.
 So, this Handbook applies not only to barristers but also to alternative business structures, and other entities which are authorised by the Bar Standards Board, to their managers and owners, and to those whom they employ to provide legal services to their clients.
 It is important that the same high standards are maintained by all those whom the Bar Standards Board regulates.